Is Graphic Design a Good Career?

 Any illustration degree really.
 You can also do degrees in animation or contemporary art which will be relevant.

-Graphic Designer Career Path Part 2 -> Jobs
+Is Graphic Design a Good Career Part 2 -> Jobs

 - Designing graphics for use in advertising, marketing, magazines, books, media, etc